olivergi/deckbox/README.md

 [Deckbox Jelastic](http://oliver-sssf.jelastic.metropolia.fi/)

+## Deployment

+After pulling the project, you will be required to install the dependencies of the application.
-To deploy the application locally it is required to use the following npm commands:
+To install and deploy the application locally it is required to use the following npm commands:

 ```